Ramish-Amir/invonix/README.md

 ## Deployment

-- The project is configured to deploy previews and production via GitHub Actions and Vercel.
+- The project is configured to deploy previews and production via GitHub Actions.
 See `.github/workflows/deploy-preview.yml` for the preview pipeline.

 ---